RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 The snapshot of the final core can be seen below.
 [Click here](http://makerchip.com/sandbox/0wpfLhK8v/0vgh7NL) to view the final design on Makerchip.
 Additionally you can also paste the code on this [link](https://github.com/aditikhare11/RISC-V-Core/blob/master/Makerchip%20Codes/Final%20Pipelined%20RISC-V%20Core) directly on [makerchip.com](http://makerchip.com/) to view the project.

 ![Final Core](Day3_5/Final_Output_for_RISC-V_Implemented_CPU_Core.JPG)

+# Future Work

+This project was done as a part of the [**RISC-V based MYTH (Microprocessor for You in Thirty Hours)**](https://www.vlsisystemdesign.com/riscv-based-myth/) workshop conducted by **Kunal Ghosh** and **Steve Hoover**.
+The current project implements almost the entire RV32I base instruction set.
+Future work involves modifying the current design to implement support for the remaining operations and also implementation of other standard extensions like M, F and D.

 # Acknowlegedgements